-KPP's 2019 membership includes 23 cities that are considered long-term members in that each has signed an exclusive 20-year power purchase contract with KPP, the term of which is the later of 20 years from the First Supplemental Power Purchase Contract date or the date upon which the principal, premium and interest on all bonds are paid in full and the bonds are retired.
-An additional member city has signed a 20-year power purchase contract with KPP, the term of which is from the First Supplemental Power Purchase Contract date.
+KPP's 2020 membership includes 23 cities that are considered long-term members in that each has signed an exclusive 20-year power purchase contract with KPP, the term of which is the later of 20 years from the First Supplemental Power Purchase Contract date or the date upon which the principal, premium, and interest on all bonds are paid in full and the bonds are retired.
+An additional member city has signed a 20-year power purchase contract with KPP, the term of which is 20 years from the First Supplemental Power Purchase Contract date.
 The net result is that each member pools any existing power purchase contracts with KPP resources, except for agreements with the Western Area Power Administration, which are retained by the cities that have them.
-Each generating member also assigns its internal generating units to KPP's resource pool if the units meet KPP requirements as designated network resources under Southwest Power Pool reliability standards.
+Each generating member also assigns its internal generating units to KPP's resource pool if the units meet KPP requirements as designated network resources under Southwest Power Pool (SPP) reliability standards.

 In 2013, KPP extended and amended an existing 50 MW contract with a supplier to 59 MW of capacity through December 2022.
 KPP is underway in executing a long-term power supply plan intended not only to replace the capacity from that contract but also to achieve a lower cost structure following that replacement.
-Said power supply plan will result in the installation of low heat rate, high capacity factor, gas-fired, quick-start technology well suited to overcome the intermittent characteristics of renewable energy resources within the Southwest Power Pool.
+Said power supply plan will result in the installation of low heat rate, high capacity factor, gas-fired, quick-start technology well suited to overcome the intermittent characteristics of renewable energy resources within the SPP.
 Tax-exempt bonds are intended for use in financing the project.
 Accordingly, KPP should be poised to acquire more fixed assets while reducing cost.

 In July 2015, KPP issued additional debt to acquire another 20 MW of the Dogwood Energy Facility, bringing its ownership total from this natural gas, combined-cycle generating source to 62 MW.
-In June 2016, KPP began taking 25 MW of energy from a newly constructed wind farm in north central Kansas, bringing its renewable energy contracts to approximately 25% of its total energy portfolio.
+In June 2016, KPP began taking 25 MW of energy from a newly constructed wind farm in north central Kansas, bringing its renewable energy contracts to approximately 20% of its total energy portfolio.
 By doing this, KPP was able to terminate an existing 15.5 MW contract for energy from an inefficient coal-fired generating plant at the end of 2015.
-KPP energy resources include power generated from coal, wind, hydro, natural gas and fuel oil.
+KPP energy resources include power generated from coal, wind, hydro, natural gas, and fuel oil.
 This mix of fuels provides KPP with a hedge against price spikes for any one fuel type.

-KPP applied the practice of locational arbitrage within the Southwest Power Pool Integrated Market beginning in May 2015.
+KPP applied the practice of locational arbitrage within the SPP integrated power market beginning in May 2015.
 Locational arbitrage is the practice of bringing in more revenue in certain locations where transmission congestion occurs by offering excess energy on a real-time basis rather than selling it in the day ahead market at a lower rate.
 KPP takes energy at the source of two wind farms where transmission congestion occurs at certain times of the day.
-Monitoring these times for energy sales opportunities has netted KPP \$428,164 in 2019, an increase of \$321,463 from \$106,701 in 2018.